 On the first Tuesday of November every year, the Melbourne Cup is the event that “stops the nation”.
 Office workers, tradies, business owners, school kids, and sometimes even stock brokers.
 All drop what they’re doing, tune into the radio or switch on the TV.
 And watch a 3,200-meter horse race for a little over 3 minutes at 3 pm.

-This date is also one of the 11 scheduled announcements by the Reserve Bank of Australia (RBA) for Monetary Policy.
+This date is also one of the 11 schedule announcements by the Reserve Bank of Australia (RBA) for Monetary Policy.
 In other words, Interest Rate announcements, which are released at 2.30pm.

 No matter what your inkling, there’s an opportunity to take a punt either way!

-Note how rates were on hold through most of 2011, but as the global economic picture began to weaken, rates have been lowered to their current level at 3.25%.
+Note how rates were on hold through most of 2011.
+But as the global economic picture began to weaken, rates have lowered to their current level at 3.25%.
 Although this is at its lowest level since October 2009, Australia still has one of the strongest Interest Rates in the developed world, putting us in a very strong position.
 So the RBA has been stimulating the economy, and if things do get a little worse, has room to lower rates even further.

 Inflation figures were released on Wednesday 24th October, coming in much higher than expected at 1.4%.
 This is slightly higher than more recent quarters, but is well below the RBA’s target range of 2 to 3% inflation.
 So technically, there isn’t a reason for rates to be lowered any further.

 But you and I both know that there are plenty of people struggling out there, and this isn’t just from watching A Current Affair.
 The proof is in the pudding.
 The RBA has lowered rates for a reason, with Unemployment creeping up slightly over the last 12-months, our Trade Balance being in a deficit since the beginning of the year, and Consumer Confidence mulling around long-term lows.